VIPriors/vipriors-challenges-toolkit/action-recognition/eval-kit/README.md

 - If no predicted class is found in the file, the evaluation code will consider it as a classification error.
 - Put as many class predictions as you wish in the result file.
 The evaluation server will take into account only the first 5 predictions.

 You can find an example of this file in the baselines directories.
-Please, take them as a guide.
+Please, take it as a guide.

 ## Additional information